thingsboard/thingsboard-ui-help/help/en_US/widget/lib/map/path_point_tooltip_fn.md

-#### Marker tooltip function
+#### Path point tooltip function

 <div class="divider"></div>
 <br/>

 *function (data, dsData): string*

-A JavaScript function used to compute text or HTML code to be displayed in the marker tooltip.
+A JavaScript function used to compute text or HTML code to be displayed in the trip path point tooltip.

 **Parameters:**